chuaxiangjie/MovieOnline/README.md

 | GetMany    | ✓      | Fetch from memory cache if exist, else, query from external datasource and store in cache <br><br> Queried using `name`, `genre`, `pagesize`, `referenceId`   |
 | Consuming event  |  ✓   | Listens to *MovieCreatedOrUpdatedEvent* and clear all memory cache    |

-#### Developer comments
-Both of the data structures represent different states (available/occupied) of the parking slots in a carpark.
-The following section will describe in details about the design and rationality

 ###  3. Movie Top Rating Indexer Grain